Golf Tutorials

 Here are some good times to consider picking up:

-• You've Already Hit Your "Max:" If you already know your maximum hole score (net double bogey), once you've hit that number of strokes and you still aren't on teh green, just pick it up.
+• You've Already Hit Your "Max:" If you already know your maximum hole score (net double bogey), once you've hit that number of strokes and you still aren't on the green, just pick it up.
 No harm done.

 Final Thoughts

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like